Elected November 2012

 Beyond that, she has another great love: Sports.
 Sandy can often be found at University sporting events, cheering on the Warriors.
 When not at the university or the ballpark, Sandy is an attorney, currently working as the Deputy County Clerk and Register of Deeds in Oakland County.
 She is an active member of the Michigan Bar and several professional organizations and speaks frequently on the topic of women and minorities in law careers.

-She is a self-proclaimed "political junkie" who currently serves as 4th Vice Chair to the Michigan Democratic Party.
+She is a self-proclaimed "political junkie" who currently serves as the Treasurer for the Michigan Democratic Party.
 She is a graduate of the Detroit College of Law at Michigan State University (J.D., cum laude, 1998) and received her undergraduate degree from Grand Valley State University.

-Sandy grew up in West Michigan and now resides in Northville with her husband, Barrie, their three children, Faelan, Fiona, and Rory; and their dog, Lola.
+Sandy grew up in West Michigan and now resides in Northville with her husband, Barrie, their three children, Faelan, Fiona, and Rory; and their dog, Roxie.